abroadbent1969/Dumbbot_Program/README.md

-Basic AI program that really needs a large langage model.
-Needs to be more flexable in it's interactions and grammer.
+Basic AI program that really needs a large language model.
+*Needs to be more flexible in it's interactions and grammer.

  // List of user phrases and resonse
      {"yes", "Thanks!"},